 The number of chickens that may be kept on your property is based on how far the chicken coop is from your property lines (zone setback).
 Generally, most single-family homes in the city of San Diego would be allowed up to five chickens provided the chicken coop were in the rear yard, 5 feet from side property lines and 13 feet from the rear property line.

-For specific information regarding the zone setback for your property, go to the Zoning Map application and type in your address.
+For specific information regarding the zoning setback for your property, go to the Zoning Map application and type in your address.
 You will then receive the zone name for your property.
 A link to “More Info” takes you to another page that directs you to the regulations for your zone.
 When viewing the regulations, go to the Development Regulations Table for your zone and look up “Setback Requirements.”

 You can also call the City’s Development Services Department at 619-446-5000, provide your address and request the name of your zone and the zoning setback information.
 Someone will return your call and provide you with the information.

-There are several benefits that come with raising backyard chickens.
+There are several benefits that come with raising backyard chickens:

 Please keep in mind there are health risks that can result from handling chickens or anything in the areas they occupy.
 Young children and those with immune impairment are especially at risk.
 Chickens may have Salmonella germs in their droppings and on their bodies even though they appear healthy.
 Salmonella can make people sick with diarrhea and fever, often with vomiting and abdominal cramps.